joomla/Manual/versioned_docs/version-5.1/accessibility/index.md

 Joomla! is an accessible Authoring Tool (ATAG). https://www.w3.org/TR/ATAG20/

 It enables developers to build accessible sites which are WCAG 2.1 AA compliant from a backend which itself is WCAG 2.1 AA compliant.
-We follow the international Standards of the World Wide Web Consortium for Web Accessibilty https://www.w3.org/TR/WCAG21/
+We follow the international Standards of the World Wide Web Consortium for Web Accessibility https://www.w3.org/TR/WCAG21/

-Reporting Accessibilty Issues
+Reporting Accessibility Issues
 =============================
 Joomla encourages everyone to report accessibility issues in backend and the template which is shipped with Joomla Core.
 For reporting issues in code, we have a special issue template on github or the possibilties mentioned in the accessibility statement.